observability-lab-cse/observability-lab-workshop/02-deploy-application/README.md

 Device API: An API that allows us to create and delete devices.
 Device Simulator: Simulates devices that publish their health and temperature.

-The provisioning script should have given you an .env file at the root of your directory with all the needed environment variables for the next steps.
+The provisioning script should have given you a .env file at the root of your directory with all the needed environment variables for the next steps.
 You can source them as follows:

 ```bash
 source .env
 ```

-### Deploy : Devices API
+### Deploy: Devices API

 Let's start by deploying the Device API application.
 The code for this service can be found [here](TODO).
 It's a Java Spring Boot REST API that allows you to list, create, update, and delete devices from your device registry.